MawuliB/instagram_follower_counter/README.md

 # instagram_follower_counter
-Just for getting the number of followers
+Code for getting the number of followers of any user using BeautifulSoup Run .py file
 If you encounter a module problem, just 'pip install <module_name>'